 You also see certain collaborations arise between industry leaders and brands and the development of joint ventures.
 Think of organizing a webinar or masterclass together.
 An alternative could be an online magazine or blog that takes advantage of the other’s network.
 For example, more and more B2B marketing companies choose to place guest blogs or use sponsored posts or interviews on an online authority website.

 A third pillar that forms the basis for all channels is a very good content marketing with a focus on quality.

 In 2021 it is still relevant to score high in Google and be findable for your target keywords.
-To achieve that, and capture the disoriented Google-visitor, you need to offer very powerful content.
+To achieve that, and capture the disoriented Google visitor, you need to offer compelling content.

 That means; deliver depth, creativity, and value.

 This can also mean that your blog is no longer sufficient for your industry, and you could score with video marketing.
 YouTube still has a lot of space and prime time for eager content consumers.